Sunday Arrival Process

 5:00 – 6:30 Dinner and Lottery Drawings

-- Results for activity lotteries will be posted on the Camp Office door by 5:30 PM
+- Results for activity lotteries will be posted on the bulletin board by 6:00 PM

-6:30 Leader Meeting for 1 Leader from Each Unit at Chapel
+6:30 Leader Meeting for 1 Leader from Each Unit at the Chapel

-- Brief program changes and details from some departments
+- Brief program changes and details from Area Directors

 - Emergency procedure and emergency drill information